How Far Back Can The IRS Audit You: Understanding Your Tax Returns?

 What to expect if you’re selected for an audit

 The IRS will notify you by mail if you’ve been selected for an audit.
 The notice will outline the type of audit, the return being audited, the documents you need to provide, and the deadlines for doing so.
+The IRS notifies you by mail if your account is selected for audit, and will not initiate an audit by telephone.
 If you comply with the request, you will provide the auditor with documents.
 Then, they will review the documents and ask for more details as necessary.

 Finally, based on the details provided, the auditor will decide whether or not to make changes to your tax return.
 If they do and you disagree, you have the right to appeal.
-If you agree with the changes, you should pay in full or explore payment plans, offer in compromise, or other relief options.
+If you agree with the changes and owe additional tax, the IRS will inform you of payment options.
+You may be required to sign an examination report or a similar form to indicate your agreement.
+You will need to pay the money owed or explore payment plans, offer in compromise, or other relief options.

 What if you ignore the audit request?

 If you ignore the audit notice, the IRS will essentially do the audit without your input.
 That typically leads to an unwanted tax assessment plus audit penalties.
-Check out this guide if you have more questions about IRS audits.
+If you have received a Notice of Deficiency from the IRS, check out this guide if you have more questions about IRS audits.
+If you do not respond by the due date shown in your audit notice, the IRS will complete the audit and send you an audit report with proposed changes to your tax return.

 What if the audit assessment deadline has passed?